earthly/website/blog/_posts/2021-10-22-bash-string.md

 - [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
 - [ ] Raise PR

-### Background
+One thing that bash is excellent at is manipulating strings of text.
+If you're at the command line or writing a small script, then knowing some bash string idioms can be a lot of help.

-I'm going to go over techniques for working with strings in bash.
-[Understanding Bash](/blog/understanding-bash/) goes over the basics of bash scripting.
-But for this article mainly you need to know that you can run any of the examples at the bash prompt:
+So in this article, I'm going to go over techniques for working with strings in bash.
+You can run any of the examples at the bash prompt:

 ``` bash
 $ echo "test"
 test
 ```

 Or you can put the same commands into a file with a bash shebang.

 ``` bash
 #!/bin/bash